Sorting Fermionization from Crystallization in Many-Boson Wavefunctions: Fermionization vs Crystallization

 We now discuss how to distinguish fermionized from crystallized many-body states.
 One clear distinction is given by the spread of the one- and two-body densities: for bosons with contact interactions it is bounded, while for bosons with dipole-dipole interactions it diverges as a function of the interaction strength.
 We assert that, {\bf 1)} the bounded spreading of the density for contact interactions is a consequence of the bounded energy as the interaction strength tends to infinity.
 Similarly, we assert, {\bf 2)} that the unbounded spreading of the density for dipole-dipole interactions is a consequence of the unbounded energy as the interaction strength $g_d$ tends to infinity.
 To validate the assertions {\bf 1)} \& {\bf 2)}, we quantify the spreading of the density as a function of interactions and plot the position of its outermost peak as a function of the interaction strength in Fig.~\ref{Fig3}(a) and compare it to the energy in Fig.~\ref{Fig3}(b), for $N=4$.

-From fitting the energy in Fig.~\ref{Fig3}(b) we can infer that the energy as a function of contact interaction strength approaches the fermionization limit exponentially.
+From fitting the energy in Fig.~\ref{Fig3}(b) we can infer that the energy as a function of contact interaction strength approaches the fermionization limit exponentially, a power law does not fit as accurately the data.
 For very large interactions, in the limit of $\lambda^{-1}\rightarrow 0$, our results are in agreement with the analysis in Ref.~\cite{Zinner:14}, see Appendix~\ref{diffN}.
 For dipolar interactions, the growth of the energy as a function of the interaction strength is fitting well to a power law.

 Indeed, the comparison of Fig.~\ref{Fig3}(a) and Fig.~\ref{Fig3}(b) corroborates our assertions {\bf 1)} \& {\bf 2)}, and holds for different number of particles.

 We thus conclude that the crystalline phase can be distinguished from the Tonks gas by virtue of the behavior of its density profile as a function of the strength of the interparticle interactions: The width of the density distribution \textit{converges} for an increasing strength of contact interactions, but it \textit{continuously spreads} for an increasing strength of long-range interactions [compare Fig.~\ref{Fig1}(b) with Fig.~\ref{Fig1}(d) as well as Fig.~\ref{Fig3}(a) with Fig.~\ref{Fig3}(b)].
 In Appendix~\ref{diffN}, we demonstrate that the exponent of the power law of the spreading of the density as a function of the strength of the interaction is independent of the particle number $N$.